-Once the actor is armed with the copyright for the video, it becomes much easier to have copies of the videos removed and even barred from pornographic websites and for the actor to sue for damages, should anyone make use of the videos without their permission.
+Once the actor is armed with the copyright for the video, it becomes much easier to have copies of the videos removed.
+It is possible for the sex film to be barred from being posted to pornographic websites and for the actor to sue for damages, should anyone make use of the videos without their permission.

+Asking a producer to remove sex film is often easier than expected and successful.
 Many porn actors are too scared to confront the producer, for understandable reasons.
 Most fear reprisals and exposure.
 Whilst those fears are sensible, you need to bear in mind that it is not in the producer's interest to risk litigating a case such as this in court.
 To them, litigation is most likely to mean an end to their business, to their income, to the way of life and in may cases, a follow up investigation by the police.
 To many sex film producers, it would mean exposure to their families or their community.
-To reiterate, this means that you would not get found out about the sex film that you have appeared in, since it will not go to court.
+This also means that they will settle quickly and without risk.
+To be concise, this means that you would not get found out about the sex film that you have appeared in, since it will not go to court.

 Producers of porn films in the UK are therefore being advised (and quite rightly so) to settle any claim as soon as possible.
 It makes sense to throw a little bit of money at what they consider a temporary problem, to make it go away.
 This is particularly true in cases where the producer is unable to produce evidence that will show, on balance, that the actress knew from the outset what she was getting herself into and that the contract between him and the actress was fair to both parties.
 The producer will also need to demonstrate how he had dealt with the actor's data and that he handled it in accordance with GDPR or the Data Protection Act.